lookmohan/Game_in_python/README.md

    - `explosion.wav`: Sound effect for explosions.
    - `Crashed Scoreboard.ttf`: Font file for score and game over text.

-   *If any assets are missing, add them to the project directory or update the code to reference existing assets.*

 ## How to Play

 1. **Start the Game**